Are you looking for a job? Or do you plan to look for a job in the near future?

 About Dr. J

-Dr. J is an educator whose purpose is teaching, writing, and inspiring others.
-He is available for project-based and long-term assignments.
-Dr. J has published 185 online articles related to adult education, higher education, distance learning, online teaching, and career development.
+Dr. J writes blog posts, articles, and books to inform, inspire, and empower readers.
+Dr. J has published over 180 online articles related to adult education, higher education, distance learning, online teaching, and career development.
 He has also published the following resources:

 To learn more about these affordable resources, please visit: http://tinyurl.com/z5wve3w